cysouw/diathesis/text/c09_zuInfinitive.md

 Following Bech [-@bech1955] such construction are often designated as *Zweiter Status* in the German grammatical literature.
 However, this name is not very transparent nor particularly mnemonic, so I prefer to simply use the term ~~zu-Infinitiv~~ constructions.

+here: coherent constructions with *zu-Infinitiv*, that do not allow non-coherent as an alternative

 ## Defining *zu-Infinitiv* constructions